Mitsubishi Diamante: Second generation (1995–2005)

 The second generation of the Diamante was introduced to the Japanese market in January 1995.
 The Sigma variant was eliminated and not renewed for a second generation, due to poor sales in Japan; after a strong start most Sigmas sold had become taxis and patrol cars.

 The Diamante was marginally larger with improved headroom.
 It was powered by several engines: the base engine was a 2.5-liter MVV (lean burn) V6, followed by a number of 2.5 and 3.5-liter variants, the 2.5-liter engine sported 175 hp and the 3.5-liter engine boasted 210 hp.
 The new Diamante range in Japan topped off with a 3.0-liter MIVEC V6 rated at 201 kW at 6000 rpm and 304 Nm at 4500 rpm.
 In its latter years, the Diamante range was reduced to a single engine offering in Japan, first a 3.0-liter GDI V6 with 240 hp (the first of its kind), and then a conventional 2.5-liter V6.

 The Australian produced Verada came off the production line on 1 July 1996, and now formed the basis of all Diamantes sold outside Japan.
-Both the Verada (designated the KE series in Australia) and the Magna (TE series) on which it was based, won the 1996 Wheels magazine's Car of the Year award.
+Both the Verada (designated the KE series in Australia) and the Magna (TE series) on which it was based, won the 1996 Wheels' Car of the Year award.

 Sales on the US market commenced with the 1997 model year in late October 1996, where it occupied "near luxury" segment and competed on price with vehicles like the Lexus ES 300.
 The Diamante featuring export-only extra equipment such as keyless entry, but never featuring the eventual all wheel drive (AWD) drivetrain that became available for the Australian and New Zealand range (respectively badged Verada and Diamante).
 The North American Diamante also didn't receive an automatic with a manual-shift mode until 2004, and even then it was available only in LS and VR-X models and had only four speeds.

 These Australian export models were mechanically different from the Japanese Diamante since the latter: